rmoestl/C-3PO/README.md

 ### Settings

 C-3PO looks for a **.c3posettings** file in the top-level source directory.
 It's a Java standard properties file holding configuration preferences.

 Here is a list of available settings:

-- baseUrl ... the base URL of the deployed website.
+- `baseUrl` ... the base URL of the deployed website.
 If not set, C-3PO does not generate a sitemap.xml file.
+- `nodejsHome` ... the home directory of a nodejs binary which is required for running *purifycss* to purge unused CSS.
+If you're using *nvm* to manage nodejs installations, this would look something like this: `nodejsHome=/home/robert/.nvm/versions/node/v10.15.3/bin`.
+- `purifycssHome` ...  the home directory of the purifycss installation which is required by C-3PO to purge unused CSS.
+If you're using *nvm* to manage nodejs installations, this would look something like this: `purifycssHome=/home/robert/.nvm/versions/node/v10.15.3/bin/`.

 ### Generating sitemap.xml and robots.txt